El Paso Police Department Under Fire After Viral Video Shows EPPD Officer Pointing Gun At Children

 A video that was posted Friday night on Facebook has gone viral and has prompted an investigation within the El Paso Police Department.
-The video was originally posted by a user named “Aj-king Stoner” Friday night and it shows a chaotic scene where an officer briefly pulled his gun on a group of children.
+The video was originally posted by a user named “Aj-king Stoner” Friday night, and it shows a chaotic scene where an officer briefly pulled his gun on a group of children.

-The Facebook video starts mid-way into the scene that played out in an El Paso, Texas neighborhood.
+The Facebook video starts mid-way into the scene that played out in an El Paso, Texas, neighborhood.
 One police officer had a young man sitting down on the sidewalk, and a group of other children stood nearby as someone else videotaped the encounter.
 As some of the kids stepped toward the officer, he briefly pulled his gun and pointed it toward them, before quickly holstering it again.

 As the El Paso Times notes, it is not clear from the video what the circumstances were that led to the chaotic incident.
 Sgt.
 Enrique Carrillo, the spokesman for the department, said that the incident is under investigation and he would not share any specific comments regarding what happened in the video.